jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 the first intermediate remainder during a division.
 At first, I wanted to  use `U+0305`  (`COMBINING  OVERLINE`), but  my  attempts were  not successful.
 So I made this a variant of `DRA02`.

+### In Insight

+Values attributed to the `level` attributes are not always consistent.
+Sorry about that.

+In a similar fashion, when an action  shows that such and such char is read,  the corresponding  attributes  ((`r1l`  `r1c`, `r1val`,  `r2l`, `r2c` et  `r2val`) are  not always filled  with correct  values.
+Their values are correct when the char is  crossed out as soon as it is read (`r1str = True`), but  in many cases when the char  is not crossed out (`r1str = False`), the other  attributes are filled with wrong values.
+In many instances, it was fixed  while writing version 0.0.2, but I am sure that many bugs with these attributes are still lurking around.

 Various Remarks
 ---------------